 It's NOT helpful to be gleefully told to 'throw the scales away'!

 It doesn't work for us.

-We have several decades of fucked-up relationships with food, with weight, with OURSELVES to talk about first before a GIMMICK that most likely will see us PUT ON WEIGHT.
+We have several decades of messy relationships with food, with weight, with OURSELVES to talk about first before a GIMMICK that most likely will see us PUT ON WEIGHT.